-A Standard System (Subset) shall be labeled an "Forth System (Subset)".
+A Standard System (Subset) shall be labeled a "Forth-2012 System (Subset)".
 That label, by itself, shall not be applied to Standard Systems or Standard System Subsets that have environmental restrictions.

 The phrase "with Environmental Restrictions" shall be appended to the label of a Standard System (Subset) that has environmental restrictions.